Baldziutki/CryptoTracker/README.md

 # CryptoTracker

-CryptoTracker is a cryptocurrency tracking application built with TypeScript, Next.js, Tailwind CSS, and Radix UI for the frontend, and Fastify with TypeScript for the backend.
+CryptoTracker is a cryptocurrency tracking application built with TypeScript, Next.js, Tailwind CSS, and Radix UI for the frontend.
+Node.js, Fastify and TypeScript for the backend.
 It provides real-time data on various cryptocurrencies using the CoinGecko API.

 ## Features